 The population in this study was palliative cancer patients hospitalized in dr. Sardjito Yogyakarta.
-Samples were taken by sampling purposive technique.
-The inclusion criteria of the respondents of this study were as follows: patients were diagnosed with breast cancer, nasopharyngeal, gastrointestinal tract, cervix, and prostate stage IIIa, IIIb or IVa by physicians, 18 or more year old patients, the patients at least had mild anxiety, the patient did not have a hearing loss, and the patients were willing to engage in the research.
-The exclusion criteria of the respondents of this study were patients in emergency conditions, uncooperative with the research, undergoing anxiolytic medication manifold tiopentil, flumazenil, and patients experiencing were decreased consciousness.
+Samples were taken by purposive sampling technique.
+The inclusion criteria of the respondents of this study were as follows: patients were with breast diagnosed cancer, nasopharyngeal, gastrointestinal tract, cervix, and prostate stage IIIa, IIIb or IVa by physicians, 18 or more year old patients, the patients at least had mild anxiety, the patient did not have a hearing loss, and the patients were willing to engage in the research.
+The exclusion criteria of the respondents of this study were patients in emergency conditions, with the uncooperative research, undergoing anxiolytic medication manifold tiopentil, flumazenil, and patients were experiencing decreased consciousness.